Composing Task-Agnostic Policies with Deep Reinforcement Learning: Experiments and Results

 In all tasks, we also acquire primitive skills of the agent for our composite policy.
 For Ant, we use four basic policies for moving left, right, up, and down.
 The pusher uses two primitive policies that are to push an object to the left and down.
 In HalfCheetah hurdle environment, the low-level policies include jumping and running forward.
-Furthermore, in all environments, except pusher, the primitive policies were agnostic of high-level target locations that were therefore provided separately to our composite model via decoder network.
+Finally fot the point-mass robot, the composition model takes four policies for moving in the up, down, left and right directions.
+Furthermore, in all environments, except pusher, the primitive policies were agnostic of high-level tasks ( such as target locations) that were therefore provided separately to our composite model via decoder network.
+This highlights the ability of our model to transfer basic robot skills to novel problems.